 Plannotator lets you share plans and annotations with teammates via URL.
-All data is encoded in the URL hash — no backend, no accounts, no server stores anything.
+Small plans are encoded entirely in the URL hash — no backend, no accounts, no server stores anything.
+Large plans can optionally use short URLs via the paste service.

 How sharing works